hlaw/codegrid-js/README.md

 var codegrid = require('codegrid-js');
 ```

 Under Node.js, codegrid will use ```fs``` to read the tiles directory locally from the installed module.
-There should be no need to specify any parameter for initilization.
+There should be no need to specify any parameter for initialization.
 The usage is otherwise the same as in the browser.

 ## Data structure